International Pathology Day celebrates 50 years of matching organ donors with recipients

 Dr Brian O‘Brien, director of Organ Donation & Transplant Ireland, presented on the state’s first ever kidney transplant, performed on young musician Edward Tobin in 1963.
 In a period before a histocompatibility and immunogenetics service, Dr O’Brien speculated that Mr Tobin was treated with whole-body irradiation and steroids, leading to survival of six weeks.
 Dr O’Brien made a comparison with recent achievements in xenotransplantation: “If we are now getting survival of pig hearts from six-to-eight weeks, we could eventually move into a world where we don’t have to seek organs from dying humans.”

 Clinical experts talked about improvements to transplantation.
-Microbiologist Dr Breda Lynch discussed changing attitudes towards donors with blood-borne viruses in Mater Misericordiae University Hospital.
-Dr James O’Rourke (anaesthetist, Beaumont Hospital) talked about how regional perfusion treatments can increase the number of organ donors.
-Faculty dean Prof Keogan (immunologist, Beaumont Hospital) shared how the National Histocompatibility and Immunogenetics Service for Solid Organ Transplantation (NHISSOT) was improving donor-recipient matching, and enhancing post-transplantation monitoring.
+Consultant Microbiologist Dr Breda Lynch discussed changing attitudes towards donors with blood-borne viruses in the Mater Misericordiae University Hospital.
+Dr James O’Rourke (Consultant Anaesthetist, Beaumont Hospital) talked about how regional perfusion treatments can increase the number of organ donors.
+Faculty Dean Prof Keogan (immunologist, Beaumont Hospital) shared how the National Histocompatibility and Immunogenetics Service for Solid Organ Transplantation (NHISSOT) was improving access for highly sensitised patients to transplantation, donor-recipient matching, and enhancing post-transplantation monitoring.

-A second session in the day focused specifically on renal transplantation.
-Mr Tiberius Perreira (cofounder of Patients for Patient Safety Ireland) shared his experience as a transplant recipient, and Mr Usman Horoon (transplant surgeon, Beaumont Hospital) presented on advances in renal transplantation and expanding the donor pool.
-Donor evaluation was discussed by chemical pathologist Dr Colleen Flannery (University Hospital Waterford) and histopathologist Prof Brendan Doyle (Beaumont Hospital).
+A second session focused specifically on renal transplantation.
+Mr Tiberius Perreira (cofounder of Patients for Patient Safety Ireland) shared his experience as a transplant recipient, and Mr Usman Horoon (Consultant Transplant Surgeon, Beaumont Hospital) presented on advances in renal transplantation and expanding the donor pool.
+Therapeutic drug monitoring was discussed by Consultant Chemical Pathologist Dr Collen Flannery (University Hospital Waterford) and renal transplant histopathology by Prof Brendan Doyle (Beaumont Hospital).
 Nephrologists Dr Carol Traynor (Beaumont Hospital) and Dr Aisling Courtney (Belfast City Hospital) talked about expanding living-donor transplant rates.